Showing posts with label Politics. Show all posts

 However, prior to the fortunate events that shaped our life’s journey, it was the circumstance of our birth that initially set the stage.

 There is a proverb that compares the conditions of our birth to the luck of winning a lottery.
 This metaphor encapsulates the idea that the circumstances of one’s birth, including geographic location, socioeconomic status, and family structure, can profoundly impact one’s life opportunities and outcomes.
-The lottery analogy underscores the randomness of birth; our time and place of birth are determined purely by chance, not by any actions or decisions on our part.
+The lottery analogy underscores the randomness of circumstances in which we are born; our time and place of birth are determined purely by chance, not by any actions or decisions on our part.
 This viewpoint emphasizes the influence of luck and circumstance in our lives from the outset.
 It serves as a potent reminder of the numerous uncontrollable factors that can shape our life paths.

 I was born into a middle-class family in a country that, while it had its share of corrupt politicians and social issues (which persist to this day), was not plagued by wars or genocide.
 Issues like corruption, while significant, did not cripple our society.
 I was fortunate to have a stable family and the opportunity to attend a reputable school and college.
 From the outset, the odds were in my favor.